 This blog post is the guide to finding and using marriage records for genealogy purposes.

 The vast majority of our ancestors were born to married parents.
-Which means, most of us can utilise the rich information on marriage records to help us hunt down our ancestors.
+This is great news as it means most of us can utilise the rich information held within marriage records.
+Not only can we find out more about those getting married, but we can use marriages to help us hunt down earlier ancestors.

 Before we dive in, note that this guide covers England and Wales.
 Scottish and Irish births, marriages and deaths were all recorded separately.